wy-chan/devchallenges_InteriorConsultantPage/README.md

 See demo here: https://wy-chan.github.io/devchallenges_myteampage/

-I learnt to create a page based on the given design.
+I created a page based on the given design.
+I learnt to create a collapsed navigation on the mobile page.

 ### Built With

 - HTML
-- CSS
+- CSS, flexbox

 ## Features